 The attic is where homeowners can find the largest opportunities to increase their comfort and save energy and money.
 Take the first step by measuring how much insulation your attic has so you can “Rule Your Attic!”

-From October 20th through November 28th, post a picture or short video of your attic floor insulation level on Facebook, Twitter, and Pinterest using the hashtag #RuleYourAttic and tagging the appropriate ENERGY STAR account.
+From October 20th through December 12th, post a picture or short video of your attic floor insulation level on Facebook, Twitter, and Pinterest using the hashtag #RuleYourAttic and tagging @ENERGY STAR.
 Or send an email to email@example.com.
 ENERGY STAR will respond with expert advice on how you can improve your attic insulation.
-You can also submit comments and questions during our Twitter party November 13th from 2-3pm EST.
+You can also watch our experts in a series of three videos to learn how to #RuleYourAttic!

 Adding insulation to the attic is generally a moderately difficult do-it-yourself (DIY) project, but the benefits can be substantial.
 If you are doing a major home renovation project, now may be a great time to tackle this project too.